zmarffy/apt-repo/README.md

-# `apt-repo`
+# `apt-repo-maker`

-`apt-repo` is a program to create and host an APT repo on your server or GitHub.
+`apt-repo-maker` is a program to create and host an APT repo on your server or GitHub.

 ## Requirements